chentsulin/awesome-graphql/README.md

 * [spring-graphql-common](https://github.com/oembedler/spring-graphql-common) - Spring Framework GraphQL Library.
 * [graphql-spring-boot](https://github.com/graphql-java-kickstart/graphql-spring-boot) - GraphQL and GraphiQL Spring Framework Boot Starters.
 * [vertx-graphql-service-discovery](https://github.com/engagingspaces/vertx-graphql-service-discovery) - Asynchronous GraphQL service discovery and querying for your microservices.
-* [vertx-dataloader](https://github.com/engagingspaces/vertx-dataloader) - Port of Facebook DataLoader for efficient, asynchronous batching and caching in clustered GraphQL environments
+* [vertx-dataloader](https://github.com/engagingspaces/vertx-dataloader) - Port of Facebook DataLoader for efficient, asynchronous batching and caching in clustered GraphQL environments.
 * [graphql-spqr](https://github.com/leangen/GraphQL-SPQR) - Java 8+ API for rapid development of GraphQL services.
 * [Light Java GraphQL](https://github.com/networknt/light-graphql-4j): A lightweight, fast microservices framework with all cross-cutting concerns addressed and ready to plug in GraphQL schema.
 * [Elide](https://elide.io): A Java library that can expose a JPA annotated data model as a GraphQL service over any relational database.
-* [federation-jvm](https://github.com/apollographql/federation-jvm) - Apollo Federation on the JVM
+* [federation-jvm](https://github.com/apollographql/federation-jvm) - Apollo Federation on the JVM.
 * [graphql-java-datetime](https://github.com/donbeave/graphql-java-datetime) - GraphQL ISO Date is a set of RFC 3339 compliant date/time scalar types to be used with graphql-java.
-* [graphql-java-extended-validation](https://github.com/graphql-java/graphql-java-extended-validation) - Provides extended validation of fields and field arguments for graphql-java
+* [graphql-java-extended-validation](https://github.com/graphql-java/graphql-java-extended-validation) - Provides extended validation of fields and field arguments for graphql-java.
-* [graphql-java-extended-scalars](https://github.com/graphql-java/graphql-java-extended-scalars) - Extended scalars for graphql-java
+* [graphql-java-extended-scalars](https://github.com/graphql-java/graphql-java-extended-scalars) - Extended scalars for graphql-java.

 <a name="java-example" />